hope-ui/hope-ui/README.md

 For that the Hope factory allow you to pass a second argument that will let you apply specific styles.

-It's basically a wrapper arround Stitches `css()` method, for the usage please refer to the [Stitches docs](https://stitches.dev/docs/framework-agnostic#styling)
+It's basically a wrapper around Stitches `css()` method, for the usage please refer to the [Stitches docs](https://stitches.dev/docs/framework-agnostic#styling)

 ```jsx
 import { hope } from "hope-ui-solid";